OpenDSA/OpenDSA/RST/en/Glossary.rst

       sorting (:math:`n`).
       Proving such "non-trivial" lower bounds for problems is notoriously difficult.

+   main memory
+      A synonym for :term:`primary storage`.
+      In a computer, typically this will be :term:`RAM`.

    map
       A :term:`data structure` that relates a :term:`key` to a